mongodb/docs-realm/REVIEWING.md

 - Code snippets
 - Technical claims, e.g. ("To create a `Foo`, use the `Bar.createFoo()` method")
-- Missing "footguns", i.e. potential pitfalls that could trip up users who try to follow the documetntation.
+- Missing "footguns", i.e. potential pitfalls that could trip up users who try to follow the documentation.

 ### What not to Review